 However, the effect was found to be reversible.
 More research is needed to understand the impact of saunas on fertility, especially in men who already have low sperm counts or other issues with fertility.

 Certain health conditions are not compatible with saunas or steam rooms.
 Be sure to check with a doctor before using a sauna if you have any of the following conditions:

 - very high or very low blood pressure

 - those taking stimulants, tranquilizers, or other mind-altering drugs

-Current evidence suggests that there are both benefits and risks to using saunas.
-Saunas are generally safe for healthy individuals.
-Unfortunately, there’s little evidence to show they have health benefits above relaxation and a general feeling of well-being.
+Current evidence suggests that there are both benefits and risks of using saunas.
+Saunas are generally safe for individuals in good overall health.
+There’s little evidence to show that saunas have health benefits beyond relaxation and a general feeling of well-being.

 - relieve minor pain and muscle aches

 - improve blood circulation

 If you want to use a sauna to relieve some stress, it’s important to remember that high temperatures for long periods of time can actually put a strain on the body.
 Aim for 15-minute sessions at first, and work your way up to a maximum of 30 minutes at a time.

 If you feel dizzy, unwell, or develop a headache while in a sauna, leave immediately and cool down.
 Make sure to rehydrate with a couple of glasses of water after using a sauna.